Bullying vs Cyber Bullying: Difference and Comparison

 Although these exchanges are unpleasant, the line between dispute and bullying is clear.
 Bullying situations are frequently more complicated than they appear.

-Victims, bullies, and bystanders are the three generally accepted positions in the bullying scene.
+Victims, bullies, and bystanders are the three accepted positions in the bullying scene.
 Bullying scenarios, on the other hand, are rarely straightforward.

 Bullying is defined as physical or verbal aggression that repeatedly occurs over time and, unlike nastiness, involves an imbalance of power.